rocketlabdelta/rocketlabdelta.com/_posts/2020-01-24-backstory.md

 By 2001, we were ready to do something more sophisticated with electronic payloads.
 My dad started the Goshen Radios Aloft Group (G-RAG) where we enlisted several HAM radio enthusiasts to help develop a real-time GPS telemetry package that used packet radio over the 2-meter HAM radio band.
 Our final project was featured in the January/February issue of Sport Rocketry in 2002.
-The 3-inch launch vehicle I built for that project flew different payload configurations for several years starting in 2001.
+The [3-inch launch vehicle I built for that project][2] flew different payload configurations for several years starting in 2001.
 The rocket was retired after losing a fin to a hard landing in the Nevada desert at LDRS 26 (2007).

 <figure>